drbap/magicuser-theme-for-obsidian/README.md

 - @tr_mstein (Obsidian Forum) - independent outline code for inline code and code block.
 - @damiankorcz - disable alternative checkboxes suggestion.
 - @TineKolenik - hide tabs icons suggestion.
 - @chrsdk - highlighted text foreground color suggestion.
+Line margins for mobile phone.

 I'm also grateful to everyone who took the time to star this repository.
 It really gives me extra motivation to keep improving this theme.
 I hope you find it useful in your daily work/study.

 Special congratulations to the Obsidian.md team for creating a great software application.